autumnmarceau/glitchlette/_posts/2025-11-28-every-rat-media.md

 thumbnail_caption: "Collage from the movies Mandy (2018) and Suspiria (1977)"
 ---
 ### Non-Musical Media That Inspired the newest GLITCHLETTE EP
+Hello again my friends!
-It's been a smidge over a month since I released my second EP:  <a href="https://ffm.to/mjnjzop">EVERY RAT WANTS TO CRAWL IN YOUR MOUTH AND CLEAN YOUR TEETH </a>.
+It's been a smidge over a month since I released my most recent and exhaustingly titled EP:  <a href="https://ffm.to/mjnjzop">EVERY RAT WANTS TO CRAWL IN YOUR MOUTH AND CLEAN YOUR TEETH </a>

 In celebration I wanted to share a little more about the art that inspired it.
 This is an incomplete list, but I thought I'd cover the more overt homages that exist in the EVERY RAT world. <br>

 ## *Mandy*  (2018) dir.
 Panos Cosmatos